CuriouzK0d3r/cli-novel-writer/TYPEWRITER-MODE.md

 - **Status Indicator**: A centered align icon with "TYPEWRITER" text in the editor info bar
 - **Enhanced Padding**: The editor adds extra padding at the top and bottom for proper centering
 - **Smooth Scrolling**: The editor scrolls smoothly to center your current line
+- **Line Dimming**: All lines except the current line ±1 are dimmed with reduced opacity and subtle blur
+- **Toast Notification**: "Typewriter mode enabled - lines dimmed except current ±1"

 ## How It Works